amrthakeb/RestAssured_FoodicsTask/README.md

                                            Annotations like (@JsonProperty  & @JsonIgnoreProperties) to include & ignore Json properties.

-                                           Assertions validate the content of the API response body.
+                                           Assertions to validate the content of the API response body.

                                            Generating session token in 2nd TCase, using the given one used in 1st TCase